MultiverseLearningProducts/swe/src/bootcamp/wk4/day1.md

 wheel|The event occurs when the mouse wheel rolls up or down over an element|WheelEvent

 ## Assignment

-Please take a little time for yourself to create listeners and events for as many examples in the table above as you can in the time between sessions.
-Begin by trying some of the ones you are most interested in.
-We don't expect you to trigger each different type of event, but you should know what is possible.
+To experience events in JavaScript you are going to create your own adventure game.

+**Step 1** is to make use of a fun website called [Creepy Events](https://codepen.io/prosetech/pen/oRxMmZ) written by [Matthew MacDonald](https://medium.com/young-coder/playing-with-javascript-events-be12f922736f).
+Your objective is to wire up the JavaScript functions to the buttons and input boxes to complete the story.

+**Step 2** is to create your own adventure game based on the code from Step 1 and making use of as many HTML DOM events as possible.
+As a minimum you should include:
+  * onclick()
+  * onmouseover()
+  * input()
+  * focus()
+  * keydown()
+  * keyup()
+  * mouseenter()
+  * resize()

 ----

-## Lesson 2 - Frameworks
+## Lesson 5 - Frameworks

 ## Learning Objectives

-* create an example of the state, view, update design pattern
+* Create a simple "To Do" list using the state, view, update design pattern in AppRun

-## Before we start

-* You need an html file

 ## Materials needed